Shadow Work And Women’s Dynamics

 What I learnt through my years in this environment, shifted my life entirely around.
 From feeling powerless, victimized, and terribly insecure about relating abilities, claiming my shadows and unconscious relating patterns eventually helped me reclaim my place as director of my own life.
 As I see it today, this work has become the fundament of my ability to build a happy, empowered and creative life for myself.

-In this essay – part of the shadow-series for my newly-established newsletter - Word for Woman – I'm gonna share with you WHY I think our shadow work is so essential to take on, and why I think it’s the key to relate to one another harmoniously as women.
+In this essay I'm gonna share with you WHY I think our shadow work is so essential to take on, and why I think it’s the key to relate to one another harmoniously as women.

 Recognizing competitiveness in others, but not in myself?

 As I keep my competitiveness within MY sight, other women don’t have to discover it FOR me.
-That's the thing with women and relationship dynamics: We are sensitive beings.
-If one woman plays something out that she doesn’t see in herself, you can be sure that another woman sees it for her.
-And because of this, our lives tend to get so much simpler and more harmonious when we begin claiming our unhealthy relationship dynamics and shadows.
+That's the thing with women and relationship dynamics.
+Most women are highly sensitive to one another.
+If one woman plays out a shadow pattern that she doesn’t see herself, one can be sure another woman sees it instead!
+Because of this, our lives tend to get so much simpler and more harmonious when we begin claiming our own unhealthy relationship dynamics and shadows.

 My experience is that few women recognize (for example) competitive dynamics in themselves, unless they are confronted directly with it in a situation where they actually play their competitiveness out.
 This is the power of group shadow work: Our ego doesn’t get the chance to lie to itself when we are caught in the act of it.